Socialism in Greece: Vasiliki Katrivanou

 Vasiliki Katrivanou is a Greek politician, self-identified socialist and former member of the political party Syriza.
 During her time involved with Syriza, Katrivanou focused on LGBTI rights, women's rights and immigration policy, often following socialist and progressive left-wing ideology.
 For example, in 2015, Syriza legislated for civil partnership recognition for same-sex couples, with Katrivanou stating that it was a step towards achieving “legal equality in Greece”.

+Aleka Papariga

+Aleka Papariga is a greek retired politician and communist who served as the General Secretary of the KKE for 22 years (from 1991 to 2013), making her the longest serving political leader in Greece.
+She is notable for managing to keep the KKE united and strong after a series of splits, defeating the revisionist faction inside the KKE and posthumously reinstating Nikos Zachariadis, Aris Velouchiotis and Nikos Ploumpidis.

 Criticisms

 Failure to effect change

 While Syriza has been in office, the party has faced various criticisms, including its failure to effect change in Greece and improve the state of the economy.
 Critics of Syriza's socialist policies have claimed that the party has failed to “deliver on its promises” such as removing austerity measures and assisting the large majority of financially disadvantaged citizens.
 In 2016, a year after Alexis Tsipras was elected as Prime Minister, Syriza implemented the austerity measures that the party campaigned against prior to their electoral victory.
 Others have also criticised the division present within Syriza, as various politicians in the party disagree with each other in regards to Greece's affiliation within the Eurozone.